uhucrew/bt-receiver-pcm5102a/README.md

 ```

+## usage

+Press plus or minus buttons to adjust volume.
+Press and hold to rapidly change volume.
+Press both buttons to mute and both buttons again to restore volume.
+Press and hold both buttons to reset and pair with a new device.

 ## background

 This software is based on the "a2dp_sink" example from the Espressif development toolkit found in the path: esp-idf/examples/bluetooth/bluedroid/classic_bt/a2dp_sink
-Added volume control and a display with vu-meter to the example.
+Added persistent device names based on bluetooth address, volume control and a display with vu-meter to the example.
 Because of the interrupt-driven I2C I had to add functions for the display driver to transfer changes only to the display.
 Maybe a display with SPI connection is better suited.
 For the OLED display and push buttons I modified code from this two projects:

 https://github.com/PIC-Nico/SSD1306

 https://github.com/craftmetrics/esp32-button